 The wait is almost over.
 A new era of The 1975 has begun and a new album – ‘Being Funny In A Foreign Language’ – is officially on the way.
 We’ve seen quite a few visuals from the new project already.
 Here’s what the band have been sharing on social media.

-Alongside the prospective album, the group are said to be working on a side project under their Drive Like I Do moniker; the name they used to go by many years ago but has since taken shape as a separate entity.
+Alongside ‘Being Funny In A Foreign Language’, the group are said to be working on a side project under their Drive Like I Do moniker; the name they used to go by many years ago but has since taken shape as a separate entity.